cduvallet/microbiomeHD/final/supp-files/README.md

 **file-S3.core_genera.txt**

-The ``core'' microbes that respond generally to disease.
-A genus is considered part of the ``core'' response if it is significant (q < 0.05) in the same direction in at least two different diseases (i.e. in at least one dataset across at least two diseases).
+The "core" microbes that respond generally to disease.
+A genus is considered part of the "core" response if it is significant (q < 0.05) in the same direction in at least two different diseases (i.e. in at least one dataset across at least two diseases).

-``Mixed'' genera are those which were enriched in cases across two diseases and also enriched in controls across two diseases.
+"Mixed" genera are those which were enriched in cases across two diseases and also enriched in controls across two diseases.

+**file-S4.literature_results.txt**

+The manually curated results from each previously published paper.